Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Methodology

-In NBFMS, the updates are performed on the original set of functions $\{f_i\}_{i=1}^n$, while in BFMS, the functions are updated at each iteration, producing $\{f_i^{(\nu)}\}_{i=1}^n$.
 The choice between NBFMS and BFMS depends on the specific application and desired properties of the clustering process.
 In this article we focus on the BFMS approach due to its faster convergence compared to NBFMS.

+The above update formulas can be directly applied to small-scale functional datasets.
+However, since each iteration requires computing pairwise distances among the $n$ functions, the computational cost per iteration is $O(n^2)$.
+While this is manageable for small $n$, it becomes prohibitive for large-scale data.
+To address this issue, we develop an efficient computational strategy in Section~\ref{fast_alg}.